Rising Seniors (C/O 2026)

 Chloe Tompkins

+Chloe finished 4th in the state this season to earn her first podium spot, winning a sectional title and finishing 3rd at the district tournament.
+She was 42-8 with 36 pins on the year.
 Chloe began wrestling as a 2nd grader for the Little Braves and then competed as a 7th and 8th grader for our girls middle school club, the Olentangy Fire.
-She comes to Orange as a two-time state qualifier for Berlin, winning a match at the 2024 OHSAA state tournament at 130 lbs.
-Last season, Chloe was a champion at Claymont sectionals and finished 3rd at regionals to punch her ticket.
-She was also 1st at Reynoldsburg, RIver Valley and Tinora, while placing at Pioneer Classic (4th), Williamsburg (2nd) and Delaware (2nd).
-Chloe's high school record is 76-25 and she is a member of Team Ohio, recently finshing one win shy of All-American honors at U16 Nationals in Fargo, ND.
+As a freshman and sophomore, she was a two-time state qualifier for Berlin, winning a match at the 2024 OHSAA state tournament at 130 lbs.
+As a 10th grader, Chloe was a champion at Claymont sectionals and finished 3rd at regionals.
+Her high school record is 118-33 and she is a member of Team Ohio, and last summer finished one win shy of All-American honors at U16 Nationals in Fargo, ND.
 Her brothers and dad are all wrestlers!

 Maggie Myers

-Maggie has been a starter part of her freshman (130) and sophomore (125) seasons, scoring at the regional tournament her freshman year.
-Her sophomore season was cut short in December with an injury, but she is healed up and ready to go.
-A workhorse in the weightroom, Myers is ready to take that next step.
-She has a career varsity record of 19-16 and is a captain for the Pioneer field hockey team.
+Maggie won 16 matches as junior, placing 4th at Hamilton Township and 8th at the Pioneer Classic.
+She was a starter part of her freshman (130) and sophomore (125) seasons, scoring at the regional tournament her freshman year.
+Her sophomore season was cut short in December with an injury.
+A workhorse and leader in the weightroom, Myers is an essential piece of the program.
+She has a career varsity record of 35-22 and is a captain for the Pioneer field hockey team.

 Lexie Riley

-Lexie grew up playing volleyball, but joined wrestling as a freshman and was an immediate contributor.
+Lexie is a two-year team captain, placing 6th in the OHSAA state tournament at 145 pounds.
+She finished her junior campaign at 36-11 with 26 pins, placing 6th at Ironman, 4th at the Pioneer Classic and 1st at Fear the Spear.
+Lexie also was a sectional champion and district runner-up as a junior.
+She grew up playing volleyball, but joined wrestling as a freshman and was an immediate contributor.
 As a ninth grader, she won 19 matches at 120 and 125, sustaining a season-ending injury at the regional tournament.
-This past season, she moved to 130 lbs and served as a team captain and winning 30 matches.
-Lexie also placed 6th at Women of Ironman, 6th at the Pioneer Classic, 1st at sectionals and 6th in regionals.
-She also qualified for U16 Nationals in Fargo, ND at 142 lbs, where she won a freestyle bout.
-A leader in the weightroom and on the mat, Lexie moves up several weights to solidify the middle of the line-up.
+As a sophomore, she moved to 130 lbs won 30 matches.
+In 2024, she also qualified for U16 Nationals in Fargo, ND at 142 lbs, where she won a freestyle bout

 Peyton Johnson

-PJ started wrestling as a ninth grader, winning two matches at 155 in her opening season.
-The off-season of 2023 was busy for her, and she earned her line-up spot at 145 lbs, before eventually dropping to 140 lbs.
-Peyton placed 4th at Women of Ironman and 2nd at Desales Classic...but when the post-season arrived, she really caught fire.
-Unseeded at sectionals, with a losing record, she pinned three girls to win the title, then went 4-1 at regionals to finish 3rd at qualify for the state tournament.
-She went 1-2 at state to finish with 20 wins and earn Most Improved in the program.
+PJ compiled a 25-13 record with 15 pins, going 2-2 at districts in her junior season.
+She was 4th at Pioneer Classic, 2nd at Fear the Spear and 2nd at sectionals.
+Peyton started wrestling as a ninth grader, winning two matches at 155 in her opening season.
+As sophomore 140, she placed 4th at Women of Ironman and 2nd at Desales Classic; unseeded at sectionals, she pinned three girls to win the title, then went 4-1 at regionals to finish 3rd at qualify for the state tournament.
 Her sister Rowan wrestles for the girls youth team (Spark).

 Nawal Ali

 Nawal began wrestling in 7th grade for Hilliard, but moved to Orange as a freshmen.
-She competed at 190 at a freshman, then earned 12 varsity wins as a sophomore, placing 3rd at Desales; 8th at the Pioneer Classic; 2nd at Whetstone and 4th at Columbia .
-Nawal qualified for and travelled to U16 Nationals in Fargo, ND, where she won a match at 170 lbs.
+As a junior, she was the starter for a portion of the season, winning fourteen matches and earning seven pins.
+She placed at 8th at both the Ironman and Pioneer Classic.
+Nawal competed at 190 at a freshman, then earned 12 varsity wins as a sophomore, placing 3rd at Desales; 8th at the Pioneer Classic; 2nd at Whetstone and 4th at Columbia.
+After her sophomore year, Nawal qualified for and travelled to U16 Nationals in Fargo, ND, where she won a match at 170 lbs.
 She has made an enormous change in how she trains and it is reflected in her results.